 This bill amends existing Louisiana law regarding extortion and introduces new provisions related to coerced abortion.
 It specifically defines coerced abortion as the act of using or threatening physical force, control, or intimidation against a pregnant woman to compel her to undergo an abortion against her will.
-The bill outlines specific actions that constitute coercion, including battery, assault, simple kidnapping, false imprisonment, and extortion.
+The bill outlines that such coercive actions can include battery, assault, simple kidnapping, false imprisonment, and extortion.
+Additionally, it establishes penalties for those found guilty of coerced abortion, which may include fines of up to five thousand dollars and imprisonment for up to five years, with or without hard labor.

 HB425 Engrossed: 14:66(A)